 Visitors to our website won't want to key in http://140.291.294.154:8080.
 Our Domain Registrar will point http://my-domain-name.com to http://140.291.294.154.
 Purchase a domain name if needed.

 Search online for current methods to create a DNS A records (and/or AAAA records for IPV6) specific to your Domain Registrar.
 Port 80 is the default port for HTTP traffic, as entering http://my-domain-name.com is equivalent to entering http://my-domain-name.com.
 If you don't want visitors to have to key in http://my-domain-name.com:8080/ then either read on, use OCI's docs to redirect a subdomain to a URL with a port number, or configure your web server to listen on – what is on UNIX a privileged port – 80.
-Cloudflare can also redirect all HTTP requests to HTTPS instead of doing this on the server NGINX configuration.
-This allows me to close port 80 and only have port 443 exposed to the public.
+Currently I have chosen to close port 80 and only have port 443 (default HTTPS port) exposed to the public.

 Developing a remote LISP image